adaptyvbio/ProteinFlow/README.md

 In a SAbDab datasets, an additional key is added to the dictionary:
 - `'cdr'`: a `numpy` array of shape `(L,)` where CDR residues are marked with the corresponding type (`'H1'`, `'L1'`, ...) and non-CDR residues are marked with `'-'`.

+Note that the sequence information in the PDB files is aligned to the FASTA sequences to identify the missing residues.

-Once your data is ready, you can open the files with `pickle`.
+Once your data is ready, you can open the files with `pickle` directly.

 ```python
 import pickle